Dandruff: Root Causes and Support Strategies

 Oily Skin Dandruff

 The extra oil on your scalp can accumulate and lump together creating oily, larger flakes that usually look yellowish rather than white.
 Seborrheic dermatitis can cause oil skin dandruff as well.
-Treatment usually involves getting the oiliness in control.
+Treatment usually involves getting the oiliness under control.

 Fungus-Related Dandruff